kubewarden/docs/docs/reference/CRDs.md

-PolicyServer is the Schema for the policyservers API
+PolicyServer is the Schema for the policyservers API.

 _Appears in:_
 - [PolicyServerList](#policyserverlist)